 What I Like about my Reelight SL120 Bike Lights

 First off, I don’t have to worry about batteries.
 Which also of course makes them really green friendly – always a great thing.
-However, for me the coolest benefit of the Reelight SL120 lights is that my lights are always on, even when it suddenly gets darker, or my batteries run down.
+However, for me the greatest benefit of the Reelight SL120 lights is simply that my lights are always on, even when it suddenly gets darker, or the batteries on my other bike lights run down.
 This could potentially save my life – I know a woman who was hit head-on by a car while she was cycling after dark, because she did not realize that her front light battery was completely dead.
 (Luckily, she survived.)
 Plus, my Reelights are on during the day as well.
-I recently read an interview with a bus driver who said he prefers cyclist to have lights on even in the daytime, as he can see them from two blocks away.
+I once spoke with a bus driver who told me he prefers cyclist to have lights on even in the daytime, as he can see them from two blocks away (but finds it hard to see them at all without lights).
 Bearing this out is a study conducted by Reelight and other researchers with 4,000 cyclists over one year, which showed daytime lights on bikes reduced accidents by 19%, and reduced injuries to cyclists by a staggering 47%.
 (Thanks to Canadian safety activist and academic Neil Aronson for drawing my attention to this study.)